Thermal and Reionisation History within a Large-Volume Semi-Analytic Galaxy Formation Simulation: Acknowledgements

 \section{Acknowledgements}

+We thank the referee for their detailed comments which improved the quality of this manuscript.
 This research was supported by the Australian Research Council Centre of Excellence for All Sky Astrophysics in 3 Dimensions (ASTRO 3D), through project \#CE170100013.
-Part of work was performed on the OzSTAR national facility at Swinburne University of Technology.
-The OzSTAR program receives funding in part from the Astronomy National Collaborative Research Infrastructure Strategy (NCRIS) allocation provided by the Australian Government.
-This research was also undertaken with the assistance of resources from the National Computational Infrastructure (NCI Australia), an NCRIS enabled capability supported by the Australian Government.
+Part of this work was performed on the OzSTAR national facility at the Swinburne University of Technology.
+The OzSTAR program partially receives funding from the Astronomy National Collaborative Research Infrastructure Strategy (NCRIS) allocation provided by the Australian Government.
+This research was also undertaken with the assistance of resources from the National Computational Infrastructure (NCI Australia), an NCRIS-enabled capability supported by the Australian Government.
 YQ acknowledges ASTAC Large Programs and the Research Computing Services NCI Access scheme at The University of Melbourne for some NCI computing resources.